-Avoid investing money that you can’t afford to lose access to for a period of time
+Avoid investing money that you may need access to

 It’s important to remember that when you open a CD, you’re making a commitment to keep your money in the bank.
-While CDs are FDIC-insured, you should think about them like an investment.
+While CDs are FDIC-insured, you should consider them an investment.

 When you invest in the stock market, one of the top pieces of advice is to make sure you only invest money that you can afford to lose.
-Similarly, when opening a CD, only deposit funds that you can afford to not have access to for a set amount of time.
-For example, if you don’t have an emergency fund, you should probably build one before putting all your savings in a CD.
+Similarly, when opening a CD, deposit funds that you can afford to do without for a set amount of time.
+If you don’t have an emergency fund, you should probably build one before putting all your savings in a CD.